Update! March 2019: Added information about the newly launched R-Comp Titan.

 The German RISC OS dealer A4Com’s Titanium based offering is the TIK (Titanium-in-Kiste) which consists of the Titanium motherboard in a mini-ATX case, 2GB of RAM, a DVD-RW drive, a 128GB SSD and the latest version of RISC OS 5.

-As with all Titanium based machines, you get two DVI ports (no HDMI!), 2 ethernet ports and a wealth of USB ports.
+As with all Titanium based machines, you get two DVI ports, 2 ethernet ports and a wealth of USB ports.
 A built-in card reader is optional.

 The TIK starts from €900 (around £780), with all machines built to order.